xmindltd/xmind/README.md

 1. Download and install [JDK v1.8 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 1. Download and install [Eclipse SDK v4.6 or higher](http://download.eclipse.org/eclipse/downloads/).
 1. Make a clean workspace.
-1. Import all bundles, features and releng projects into the workspace.
+1. Import all bundles, features and release engineering projects into the workspace.
 1. Open `org.xmind.cathy.target/cathy.target` with the default *Target Editor* and click on 'Set as Target Platform' in the top-right corner of the opened editor (you may have to wait for Eclipse to download all necessary dependencies).
 1. Open `org.xmind.cathy.product/cathy.product` with the default *Product Configuration Editor* and, in the first 'Overview' tab, click on 'Launch an Eclipse application' or 'Launch an Eclipse application in Debug mode'.